jptweb/IGME-110-Fall-2025/weekly/igme110-ai-brainstorming-exercise.md

 ### Step 8: Post to Slack - THIS IS YOUR SUBMISSION!
 1. Go to our class Slack → **#110-sec-[your section number]** channel
-   - Example: `#110-sec-08-takats-tth-8am` OR #110-sec-02-takats-tth-2pm
+   - Example: `#110-sec-08-takats-tth-8am` OR `#110-sec-02-takats-tth-2pm`
-2. Find my message: **"Share your AI brainstorm solution here!"**
-3. **IMPORTANT: Click "Reply in thread"** (hover over message → click speech bubble)
-4. Post:
+2. **Post a NEW message** in the channel with:
    - **App/Product Name:** [Your creative name]
    - **Problem Solved:** [Which problem you chose]
    - **One-liner:** [What it does in one fun sentence]
    - **Key insight:** [Something interesting Gemini helped you realize]
    - **Image:** Upload your logo/mockup (if you generated one)

-### Step 9: Engage with others
+### Step 9: Engage with others - REQUIRED!
+- **You MUST reply to at least ONE classmate's post**
+- **Use "Reply in thread"** to comment on someone's idea
+- [SCREENSHOT PLACEHOLDER - Reply in Thread Button]
+- Give them feedback, ask a question, or share what you like about their idea
 - React with emojis to ideas you love
-- Comment on at least one other person's idea
 - Vote for "Most Practical" and "Most Ridiculous" with reactions!

 ---